sadmanca/2023-fall-ece344-documentation/docs/00-setup.md

 26. Select *SSH server* and *standard system utilities* if they're not already checked by default.
-    For a graphical environment (if you'd like to develop in the VM, and not remotely) also select *Debian desktop environment* and *GNOME*.
+    For a graphical environment (if you'd like to develop in the VM, and not remotely, see the beginning of Part 2 for some insight into the decision) also select *Debian desktop environment* and *GNOME*.
     As you can see there's lots of options to try after the course if you want.
     For now, click *Continue*.
 27. Wait again.
 28. We're finally done installing the operating system!
 Click *Continue*.